TO AMK CAMBODIA

 Check out the latest news and events below or on the right hand side of the Home page:

-AMK works with a variety of local and international organizations in furtherance of its mission of enabling large numbers of poor people to improve their livelihood options through the delivery of appropriate and viable microfinance services.
+AMK works with a variety of local and international organizations in furtherance of its mission to enable large numbers of poor people to improve their livelihood options through the delivery of appropriate and viable microfinance services.

 AMK is proud to partner with the following organizations: